sergiud/rebuttal/README.md

 Afterwards, you can structure the rebuttal using (multiple) `rebuttal` environment(s).

+## Usage

+A well-structured rebuttal typically consists of the following parts:

+1. a master list of referee comments and author's replies, and
+2. clearly highlighted changes to the manuscript that stem from reviewers' comments.

+The following sections provide an overview of the package's functionality that supports authors in producing the above content in a consistent manner.

+### Structuring the Rebuttal

 The `rebuttal` environment can contain several blocks that refer to editor's or specific reviewers' comments and your replies to referees' comments.
 Specifically, the `rebuttal` environment is expected to contain a `comment` and